QED-DeveloperPortal/qed-developer-portal-public/_posts/2023/2023-03-30-Quick guide to the DevPortal.md

 * [Update existing content using GitHub repository](/public/How-to-edit-a-post-using-GitHub-repository/)

 ### Support
-If you require any support or need to contact us, please visit our [Support ](/support/) page.
+If you require any support or need to contact us, please visit our [Contact us ](/contact-us/) page.

 Overall, we hope this portal gives you everything you need to build fast and reliable services.